PlanQK/EnergyUnitCommitment/doc/how_to_use_planqk_service.md

 ##### Configuring the estimation

-The parameter for configuring the estimation is `offset_factor`.
-When constructing the QUBO for the marginal costs, the marginal costs of each generator are offset by the product of that factor and the cost of the most efficient generator.
-Such an offset doesn't change the solution of the unit commitment problem because all feasible solution are offset by the same value.

-The estimation used to encode the marginal cost then assumes that the cost of the optimal solution is zero with respect to the offset marginal costs.
-Thus the estimated value for some `offset_factor` is the product of it, the marginal cost of the most efficient generator and the total load of the network.
+The standard method for encoding marginal cost's is the `global_cost_square` strategy.
+It encodes the marginal cost minimization as the minimization of the squared distance of the incurred cost to some constant target.
+The parameters that can be used for configuring this  target are `offset` and `target_cost`, with the latter taking precedence if both are chosen.
+For a given `target_cost`, the offset can be calculated as the `target_cost` value divided by the total load of the network.
+The resulting QUBO encodes the squared distance of the marginal cost of a solution to the `target_cost` if the solution is feasible.
+For infeasible solutions, it encodes the distance to the `target_cost` plus some factor that depends on the total power output of a solution.

-The strategy `global_cost_square_with_slack` has three more options on top of the `offset_factor`.
+The strategy `global_cost_square_with_slack` has three more options.
 It adds slack variables that act like generators that reduce marginal costs, but produce no power.
 This changes the estimation from a constant value to that constant plus the number represented by the slack variables.

 The following table describes the parameters that are used to describe these slack variables.